Datalinker-Org/Farm-Data-Standards/Financial Data Standard/FDS_Key-Performance-Indicator-Lists.md

 Total Farm Working Expenses |
 Velvet Weight |

-#### Common Denominators (Informative)
+#### Common Denominators

 Key performance indicators are currently being developed by industry working groups.
-The list below is indicative of the denominators used in [KPI](docs/FDS_Definitions-and-Abbreviations_Interpretation.md#Definitions-and-Abbreviations)s, and does not yet form part of this standard.
+The list below is indicative of the denominators used in [KPI](FDS_Definitions-and-Abbreviations_Interpretation.md#Definitions-and-Abbreviations)s, and does not yet form part of this standard.

 Denominator |
 :---------- |